Huawei: MetaERP

 MetaERP is an proprietary enterprise resource planning (ERP) solution launched on 24 April 2023.
 The company began with a manufacturing resource planning (MRP) solution in 1996.
 It upgraded its legacy ERP system from third-party American suppliers, followed by further improvements for internal management.
 Since the United States Entity List of May 2019 barred American software technology companies from supplying ERP systems to Huawei prompted the company to develop an in-house ERP system for the next following three years.

 MetaERP targets mid-sized and large enterprises.
 For ease of migration to the ERP system, it consists of the following modules such as Financials and Operations, Sales Enterprise, Marketing, Customer Service, Field Service, and Project Service Automation using its Linux-based EulerOS server operating system and GaussDB relational database management system.
 After launch in 2023, the first batch of large-scale switching was carried out in 14 May midnight, across Asia-Pacific, Europe, Middle East and Central Asia, Southern Africa, and Latin America.
 The business covers ICT and Huawei Cloud, alongside terminals and other industries.
 Over thousands of employees in 75 countries use MetaERP in stable operation post-launch.
 MetaERP currently handles 100% of Huawei's internal business and most of the 80% of its business operations.

-AI Chip
+AI chips

+Huawei introduced its Ascend line of systems on a chip (SoCs) for artificial intelligence (AI) in 2018, beginning with the Ascend 310 and Ascend 910 SoCs.

 In November 2024, Huawei announced its plans to start mass-producing advanced artificial intelligence chips within the first quarter of 2025.
 This chip named Ascend 910C has been made by top Chinese contract chipmaker Semiconductor Manufacturing International Corp (SMIC) via its N+2 process.
 Huawei Ascend chips rely on Huawei's Compute Architecture for Neural Networks (CANN) software ecosystem, which is a competitor to Nvidia's CUDA ecosystem.